 Where are the assets held?

 Answer: We use Pershing LLC, the institutional clearing house who holds your assets.
 They hold over a trillion in assets, is SIPC insured (protects individuals up to $500,000 for fraud), and has additional coverage through Lloyd's of London.
 We believe being independent and having Pershing LLC as a custodian adds an extra layer of security.
 We never touch clients' money.

-The great thing about the construction of your Personal Capital portfolio is that there are no transaction fees.
+The great thing about the construction of your Empower portfolio is that there are no transaction fees.
 They are included in the annual 49-89 bps fee.
 In other words, if you tend to rebalance a lot, you get better value with an RIA.
-This is definitely unique to Personal Capital.
+This is definitely unique to Empower.
 Most of the RIA custodians (TD, Schwab etc.) still charge the trading fees.
 It just doesn’t end up in the RIA’s pocket.

 Thus, tax location is good practice especially for those in the 25% tax bracket or higher.
-If you never plan to sell your Google stock, and Google doesn’t pay a dividend, then it’s better to hold Google in a taxable account for example.
-Personal Capital will optimize your portfolios using tax location.
+If you never plan to sell your Google stock, and Google doesn't pay a dividend, then it's better to hold Google in a taxable account for example.
+Empower will optimize your portfolios using tax location.

 Tax loss harvesting is also something helpful to conduct.
 But, it is difficult to do on your own if you have a well diversified portfolio.
-Personal Capital is constantly looking to optimize your tax liability by finding losers to offset your winners based on their technology and advisor’s observations.
+Empower is constantly looking to optimize your tax liability by finding losers to offset your winners based on their technology and advisor's observations.

 Those 1% expense ratios for owning actively managed funds are now gone for good.
-Personal Capital builds your customized portfolio from the ground up with ETFs and specific stocks.
+Empower builds your customized portfolio from the ground up with ETFs and specific stocks.
 This is exactly as a fund manager would do, but with the added element of providing individual financial advice.